You’d be hard-pressed to find many people who openly admit that they cry.

 I can’t.
 Well, I kind of can lol.

-The best I can come up with is that Evans’ closing number simply blows my mind.
+The best I can come up with is that Evans’ closing number simply transcends everything I thought I knew about music.

-In all my 30+ years of listening to music, I can’t really think of a better way to end a song, and I absolutely love how Miles gave way to Bill for the finish, knowing how aggressive his trumpet can get.
+In all my 30+ years of listening, I can’t really think of a better way to end a song, and I love how Miles gave way to Bill for the finish, knowing how aggressive his trumpet can get.

 It’s like he toned it down just long enough for Evans to seal the deal.